tmaridor/csharp/README.md

 First test of C# programming
-the code is a representation of a anthill
+the code is a representation of an anthill